anuragtb/pdfcpu/core/optimize.md

 This command appends one CSV line with stats about memory usage, PDF object usage and other useful information for debugging.
 Optimize a group of PDF input files and consolidate stats into the same CSV file for comparison.

-The following `cat`s a stats.csv with a header line and a single stats line:
+The following shows a stats file with its header line and a single stats line:

 ```
 cat stats.csv